Living

 Inside of a residence room

-As a first-year student, you may be living with your parents and family or you may be venturing out on your own for the first time, either living in residence or off-campus accommodations.
-Wherever you're living, we hope you make it feel like home.
+As a first-year student, you may be staying with your parents and family or you may be venturing out on your own for the first time, either living in residence or off-campus accommodations.
+Whether you choose to live on campus, stay with family, or rent with friends, we hope you make your place feel like home.

 Residence

-Living in residence provides you with more than just a roof over your head.
-With neighbours from across Canada and around the world, you'll meet new people and develop friendships that last a lifetime.
-Your proximity to classes, libraries and other study spaces makes it easy to thrive as a student and you'll always have something to do, with many events and activities readily available.
+Living in residence provides you with more than just a place to sleep!
+With neighbours who have come to study at UVic from across Canada and around the world, you'll meet new people and develop friendships that last a lifetime.
+Your proximity to classes, libraries, food, recreation and study spaces can help you thrive as a student.

 Here are a few more benefits of living in residence:

-• Community Leaders, upper-year students who live in residence with you, are available to provide guidance and support
+• Community Leaders (CLs) are upper-year students who live in residence with you, host programs and events in your community, and will be available to provide guidance and support.

-• Regular events and programs to keep you connected with your friends and the UVic community
+• Residence events and programs help to get you connected with new friends and the UVic community.

-• Central front desk for when you need to pick up a package, you've locked yourself out or just have a question about residence
+• The front desk staff are ready to help when you need to pick up a package, you've locked yourself out, or just have a question about residence.

 top